 From the Scottsdale, AZ area the drive to Horseshoe Bend is about 4 1/2 – 5 hours.

-You could make this a really incredible vacation by staying at one of my most favorite resorts, which is pretty much in the side of Camelback Mountain and also by taking a sunrise hot air balloon ride over the Sonoran Desert.
+Once it’s safe and healthy to travel again, you could make this a really incredible vacation by staying at one of my most favorite resorts, which is pretty much in the side of Camelback Mountain.
+You could also take an incredible sunrise hot air balloon ride over the Sonoran Desert.

 How much does Horseshoe Bend cost?

-Up until the beginning of this year a visit to Horseshoe Bend used to be free.
-Thanks to overcrowding at this popular photo site (hello Instagram), they an entrance fee was imposed.
+Up until the beginning of last year, visiting to Horseshoe Bend used to be free.
+Thanks to overcrowding at this popular photo site (hello Instagram), an entrance fee was imposed.

-Now when visitors enter the overlook parking lot, they have to pay for a parking area — $10 for cars, $5 for motorcycles and commercial buses start at $35.
+Now when visitors enter the overlook parking lot, they have to pay for a parking spot — $10 for cars, $5 for motorcycles and commercial buses start at $35.

 How long does it take to walk to Horseshoe Bend?